 Privacy and HIPAA

-You control your privacy when you are a patient at NSMC
+You control your privacy when you are a patient at Salem Hospital

-- While receiving care at NSMC Salem or NSMC Union Hospitals, patients may ask that their name not be included in the hospital directory.
-Making this request means that anyone who calls and asks for the patient by name will be told “I have no information about this patient.”
+- While receiving care at our hospital, you may ask to not have your name appear in the hospital directory.
+When you make this request anyone who calls and asks for you by name will be told “I have no information about this patient.”

-- For a listing of other HIPAA privacy rights, patients are asked to refer to the Notice of Privacy Practices given to them at registration time.
+For a listing of other HIPAA privacy rights, please refer to the notice of privacy practices links above.